axanthos/orange3-textable-prototypes/doc/widgets/LexicalHunter.rst

 The interface of LexicalHunter is available in two versions, a basic one that lets the user select some lexical fields to annotate the segmented data and an advanced one that lets the user manage these lexical lists.
-Do not put any special characters in your lists, unless you know what you are doing, otherwise the widget will interpret them as a regex component.
+Do not put any special characters in your lists, unless you know what you are doing, otherwise the widget will interpret them as a regex.

 Basic interface